-If you have been diagnosed with a severe spine condition impacting a disc in the spine, we encourage you to research all available surgical options before choosing the right procedure for you.
-Laser Spine Institute offers a safer, more effective alternative to traditional open back fusion and disc replacement that does not require an overnight hospital stay and offers a shorter recovery time.§ As you begin to research your condition and your treatment options, please feel free to reach out to our Care Team at Laser Spine Institute for information about your spine condition and the minimally invasive stabilization surgery we offer to help treat your pain and symptoms.
+If you have been diagnosed with a condition impacting a disc in the spine, we encourage you to research all available surgical options before choosing the right procedure for you.
+Laser Spine Institute offers a safer and effective alternative to traditional open back fusion and disc replacement that reduces hospital-associated costs.^ As you begin to research your condition and your treatment options, please feel free to contact Laser Spine Institute for information about your spine condition and the minimally invasive stabilization surgery we offer to help treat your pain and symptoms.

 When to consider artificial disc replacement

 If you have been diagnosed with a degenerative disc condition and you have not found lasting pain relief from conservative methods of treatment, you should consult your physician about a surgical artificial disc replacement procedure to help treat your condition.
 At Laser Spine Institute, we offer a minimally invasive stabilization surgery that allows our board-certified surgeons+ to replace your diseased disc with an implant through a small incision in the back.

 Because of the small incision and minimally invasive techniques, the surgery is performed without disrupting the surrounding muscles and soft tissue, which allows our patients to have a shorter recovery time^ than patients who undergo traditional open back surgery.
 Due to the minimally invasive nature of our stabilization surgery, our surgery is performed as an outpatient procedure at our state-of-the-art facilities located across the country.